opengeospatial/styles-and-symbology/core/UML/mermaid/expressions.md

 class Function {
    name: string
-   parameters: map of parameter name to any data type
+   parameters: map of parameters to types
    returnType: any data type
 }